aretro-sane/archinstall/README.md

 ```
 blkid --match-tag UUID -o value <partition for LVM>
 ```
 Type exit, umount -a and reboot.
+In BIOS change Boot Priorities.
 Proceed to next part only if everything is OK.